Words by Katie Puckett

-Artificial Intelligence is already supporting some aspects of architecture and engineering, but how far can it go?
+AI is already supporting architects and engineers — but how far could it go?

 Rory Hyde / curator of contemporary architecture and urbanism / V&A, London

 “It depends how you define the job of an architect.
 If you really limit the problem to being about materials, engineering and the way that things go together, we’re developing quite complex digital modelling programmes that enable all of those things to be coordinated already.
 But I would say that working with the client, designing the brief, getting planning permission — that really is the job.
 I can’t see those being automated any time soon because it is so much about context and people and navigating between the complex demands of different stakeholders.

 I think we should be pointing our computers at the bigger questions of the city and housing.
 The city is a complex system that’s constantly adapting itself through the millions of decisions of individuals but also through the big decisions of policymakers.
 A machine could try to unpack and play out the consequences of those decisions in real time and perhaps give us a way forward that is more equitable and affordable and fairer.
 That’s really the promise of AI in architecture.
 It goes back to Nicholas Negroponte, the founder of the Media Lab at MIT and an architect too, who said that intelligent systems could be more like a partner than a tool, suggesting good ideas rather than just executing the ones that we give them.
 It sounds a science fiction but things are going along pretty quickly.”

 No, it’s just a geeky member of the team

 Arjun Kaicker / co-head of Zaha Hadid Analytics & Insights / Zaha Hadid Architects